UPDATE 08.02.2021: Still waiting for my wife to read it. She’s dragging her feet. It’s all her fault now. Blame her.

 UPDATE 01.17.2021: My wife made some helpful suggestions, so I’m working on rewriting parts of the book—large parts.
 I now fully regret ever starting this project.

-UPDATE 12.07.2020: Trapped indoors for months, I thought I would’ve gotten further in this process, but I moved and had to fix the place up which took awhile.
+UPDATE 12.07.2020: Trapped indoors for months, I thought I would’ve gotten further in this process, but I moved and had to fix the new place up which took awhile.
 Then I got super lazy, and here we are.
 Still on it, though!

 UPDATE 08.07.2020: Editing mostly.
 Cutting out the crap.
 Trimming the fat.
 Stuff like that.